kizeo/kizeo-forms-documentations/docs/sp-update-list.md

 The job you have just set up appears in the list.
 On the left, you can select each job to ***ENABLE*** or ***DISABLE***.
 On the right, the pencil icon allows you to edit and modify the settings.
 The trash can deletes the task, the flame executes it.

 -   >Note:
-    >If you want to retrieve items from a KizeoForms table in a SharePoint list, you need to put a calculation field with a "Unique Number" and set a column to "Unique" status in the SharePoint list.
+    >If you want to retrieve items from a Kizeo Forms table in a SharePoint list, you need to put a calculation field with a "Unique Number" and set a column to "Unique" status in the SharePoint list.
     >This avoids creating a large number of duplicates when editing data.